-When viewing one profile on the Profiles tab there is now a new option available in the left menu: “Profile privacy management”.
+When viewing a profile on the Profiles tab there is now a new option available in the left menu: “Profile privacy management.”

-Click Profile privacy management to show the current Privacy Settings for the profile.
+Click Profile privacy management to show the current Privacy Settings for the current profile.
 Only if the legislation is set to “GDPR” the Objectives section will be shown.

 The “Event log” section shows a table with all the privacy-related events for this profile in your BlueConic customer data platform.

-The simulator has been updated so you can easily test what a channel looks like to a visitor with certain privacy settings, such as those created to comply with GDPR.
+The BlueConic simulator has been updated so you can easily test what a channel looks like to a visitor with certain privacy settings, such as those created to comply with GDPR.

 Take the following three steps to see (and change) the privacy settings:

 - Click Show full profile in the left sidebar of the Simulator.
 A lightbox opens.

 - The bottom bar of the lightbox displays a summary of the privacy settings of the profile that is being used in the simulator:

 - Click the blue link after Privacy settings to make a smaller lightbox appear that allows you to change the privacy settings for the profile that is used in the simulator: